-Try it pulled BBQ sandwiches or use it in stir-fries, where the sauce can counter some of the fruit's natural sweetness.
+Try it with pulled BBQ sandwiches or use it in stir-fries, where the sauce can counter some of the fruit’s natural sweetness.

 The large meaty caps of the portobello mushroom have just the resistant bite you’re looking for when subbing for steak on skewers or for fajitas or just cooking it up alone like a steak.
 They don’t taste exactly like steak, but don’t be surprised if some of your non-veggie friends actually prefer them to the steak (or even alongside it).